 The architectural concept of "less is more" is what inspires my lowpoly sculptures.
 The lack of details and geometrically marked shapes give the sculptures a significant aesthetic value.

 I started folding paper in 2015 when I realized the need for something creative.
 My creative process changes depending on whether I have to make lowpoly sculpture or wall art.
 In the first case I try to imagine everyday objects in a lowpoly version.
 In this way, I can evaluate how much an object can become a lowpoly artwork.
-In this evaluation I get advice from a special person, my wife.
-She is an architect and interior designer.
-I do everything in the virtual space of a 3D modeling software.
+My creativity breaks free in the virtual space of a 3D modeling software.
 It is like creating a live sculpture in which you start by roughing the part up to finish it down to the right mesh detail.

 For the wall art sculpture the process is different.
 A grid of simple solids represents my blank page, then I start to experiment looking for the most harmonious movement.